drdna/Fgraminearum/ARGweaver.md

 ![RecombinationAge.png](/data/RecombinationAge.png)

-Note that the last six trees are in the lo-diversity region of the chromosome.
+Note: the last six trees are in the lo-diversity region of the chromosome.

 9. Extend the ARGs further into the lo-diversity region (up to position 3,000,000):